TCR Registration Mastery

 Campaign Registration defines specific messaging use cases under the verified brand umbrella.
 Organizations typically operate multiple campaigns representing different communication types: marketing promotions, appointment reminders, account notifications, two-factor authentication.

-• Low Volume Mixed: Combined transactional and promotional (6,000 msg/day limit)
+• Low Volume Mixed: Combined usage (6k msg/day limit)

 Why Registration Matters